stack4ops/cibuild/README.md

 cibuild -r all
 ```

-All four runs execute sequentially inside a single CI job.
+All runs execute sequentially inside a single CI job.
 No intermediate artifacts need to be transferred between jobs.
 This is the simplest setup and works well for the majority of projects — including production CI pipelines where native multi-arch builds or job-level isolation are not required.

 **Split runs — multiple CI jobs**